 Curation: Curation tools allow us to reference and share resources we've found with our networks and in training programs.
 Using these apps, we are able to find appropriate industry resources, and easily share them with our learners, communities of practice, PLNs, and within purposefully curated channels.

 Digging Deeper into the Toolbox

 In the upcoming weeks, our Engaging Through Technology Thursdays will further explore each of these toolbox compartments, focusing on what tools and apps are available, and what they do – from the low end (free) to the high end (pricey).
 We’ll talk about benefits, drawbacks, limitations, and how we can bend and even break (or fix) these tools to meet our needs and the needs of our learners.
 We’ll highlight our “must-haves” and favorites, and recommend key features and future trends to keep your eyes on.

 Together we can sort out if we are using the right tools to design, develop, deliver, facilitate, produce, and curate learning.
 And, if all else fails, we can always use a shoe.

 This graphic puts a new spin (pun intended) on Bloom’s Taxonomy by associating technologies with the cognitive processes.
 Although it focuses mainly on mobile apps, keeping Bloom’s Taxonomy (and your learning objectives) in mind can help you find the right tool.

 Blog: Designing Blended Learning with Bloom's Digital Taxonomy.
 Even those of us who have become instructional designers without prior training in the field can create very effective programs by using this simple, yet powerful, framework.

 Boost virtual learning's effectiveness by utilizing all platform functionality.
-Our Maximizing Adobe Connect workshop teaches you how to use all of the available tools in that platform.
-Click the badge to learn more and to register:
+Our Maximizing Virtual Classroom Technology workshops teach you how to use all of the available tools in Zoom, Webex, or Adobe Connect!